Ascent Classical Academy of Douglas County seeks upper school teachers for its K-12 Lone Tree campus in the south Denver metropolitan area.

 - Free employee benefit and healthcare guidance through HealthJoy

-- Paid leave for qualifying events under the Family Medical Leave Act and the Colorado Healthy Families and Workplaces Act
+- Paid leave for qualifying events under the Family Medical Leave Act, the Colorado Healthy Families and Workplaces Act, and Colorado FAMLI law

 - Robust teacher training including several weeks of pre-service on-site training (late July through end August) and several days at Hillsdale College in Michigan each summer in June